-Nari Lee is the professor intellectual property at Hanken.
+Nari Lee is the professor intellectual property law at Hanken School of Economics and the deputy director of the IPR University center.
+Opens in new window Office hours by appointment only.
 She has joined Hanken faculty in 2012.
 She has studied law at Ewha Womans University in Korea and at Kyushu University, Japan (LL.M), and holds a Ph.D from University of Eastern Finland and Doctor of Laws (LL.D) degree from Kyushu University, Japan.
 Since 1996, she has researched and taught in the area of intellectual property and international trade in universities in Europe, Asia and USA.
 Her research experience includes post of an affiliated research fellow at Max Planck Institute for Intellectual Property and Competition in Munich, Germany (2012-2014), Research Visitor at University of Cambridge (2016), Senior Global Hauser Fellow at New York University (NYU) Law School (2017).
-In 2019 Spring, she will also serve as a Designated Professor, at the Center for Asian Legal Exchange at Nagoya University, Japan and in 2019 Spring-Summer as Research Visitor at Center for IP and Information Law (University of Cambridge).
+In 2019 Spring, she served as a Designated Professor, at the Center for Asian Legal Exchange at Nagoya University, Japan and in 2019 Spring-Summer as Research Visitor at Center for IP and Information Law (University of Cambridge).